Craftiee/circuitarium-mcp/SUPPORT.md

 - operating system and Node.js version;
 - `contractVersion`, `backendId`, and `adapterVersion`;
 - the CRUMB version and Steam build ID when reporting `.cru` compatibility;
+- the Logisim-evolution and Java versions, selected circuit, whether the optional JAR runtime was configured, and Linux display/Xvfb details when reporting `.circ` or test-vector compatibility;
 - a newly created minimal synthetic save, if one is necessary and you have the right to share it.